brandonbondig/JWT-Authorization/README.md

 Simple JWT Authorization made with ExpressJs and MongoDB.

-Example on how to implement user Authorization, with user information encrypted and stored in a MongoDB type schema.
+Example on how to implement user authorization, with user information encrypted and stored in a MongoDB type schema.

 ## Requirements